Will your US trademark application be based on a foreign trademark application or registration?

 Alternatively, the applicant may submit a written statement for the record stating that the applicant has had a bona fide effective industrial or commercial establishment in the foreign country during either the six-month period beginning at the filing date of the foreign application or as of the date of issuance of the foreign registration [see TMEP Section 1002.04].

 In the TTAB case of Fouad Kallamni v.
 Asad A. Khan, 101 USPQ2d 1864 (TTAB 2012) [precedential], the Board defined “establishment” as “the place where one is permanently fixed for . . . business; . . . an institution or place of business, with its fixtures and organized staff.”
-Relevant factors to consider include the presence of production facilities, business offices and employees.
+Relevant factors include the presence of production facilities, business offices and employees.

 A country of origin cannot be established by relying upon the presence of an independent entity that does business with the applicant.
 Mere shipments of products to a particular country would be insufficient to establish it as a country of origin.